 Sjogren's syndrome is an autoimmune disorder.
 This means that your immune system mistakenly attacks your body's own cells and tissues.

 Scientists aren't certain why some people develop Sjogren's syndrome and others don't.
-Certain genes put people at higher risk for the disorder, but it appears that a triggering mechanism — such as infection with a particular virus or strain of bacteria — is also necessary.
+Certain genes put people at higher risk of the disorder, but it appears that a triggering mechanism — such as infection with a particular virus or strain of bacteria — is also necessary.

 In Sjogren's syndrome, your immune system first targets the moisture-secreting glands of your eyes and mouth.
 But it can also damage other parts of your body, such as your:

-- Questions and answers about Sjogren's syndrome.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Sjogrens_Syndrome/default.asp.
-Accessed July 6, 2011.
+- Sjogren's syndrome.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/Sjogrens_Syndrome/default.asp.
+Accessed April 15, 2014.

 - Sjogren's syndrome.
-American College of Rheumatology. http://www.rheumatology.org/practice/clinical/patients/diseases_and_conditions/sjogrens.asp.
-Accessed July 6, 2011.
+American College of Rheumatology. http://www.rheumatology.org/Practice/Clinical/Patients/Diseases_And_Conditions/Sj%C3%B6gren_s_Syndrome.
+Accessed April 15, 2014.

-- Fox R, et al. Treatment of Sjogren's syndrome. http://www.uptodate.com/home/index.html.
-Accessed July 6, 2011.
+- Fox R, et al. Classification and diagnosis of Sjogren's syndrome. http://www.uptodate.com/home.
+Accessed April 15, 2014.